FREE PRINTABLE: LOW CARB & KETO FOOD LIST!

 It’s sugar-free and super low in carbs (just 7 grams net carbs per slice!), but truly a dessert that everyone (no matter if they are low carb or not) will love.
 Which means there isn’t a bad time to make it.

 This keto peanut butter pie recipe was originally published on June 21, 2019, but the cookies used in the original post (for the pie crust) are no longer available.
 The post was republished in August 2020 to update the ingredients with ones currently available and to answer some additional recipe questions.

 How To Make No Bake Peanut Butter Pie

 This low carb peanut butter pie recipe has a few steps, but they all come together quickly and easily!
 The prep time takes about 15 minutes, with some chilling and freezing time in between.

 - Make the frozen peanut butter pie crust.
-Process the Nui cookies (I used a mix of Double Chocolate and Peanut Butter!).
+Process peanut butter and double chocolate cookies in a food processor, until crumbly.
 Then, add butter and powdered allulose and process again, until the mixture is crumbly and uniform.

 TIP: Stick to powdered sweetener, not granulated.
 Since this is a no bake peanut butter crust, it might be a bit grainy if you use granulated.